 Every so often, I think back to my first post-college job as a Paralegal Assistant at BIGNAME LAW FIRM.
-The PA position was created to offload the non-billable work the paralegals had to do -- otherwise known as Things the Paralegals Didn’t Want to Do -- so they could focus on the more substantive legal work they were given by the attorneys.
+The PA position was created to offload the non-billable work the paralegals had to do — otherwise known as Things the Paralegals Didn’t Want to Do — so they could focus on the more substantive legal work they were given by the attorneys.

 One of the first assignments Eileen gave me wasn’t much of an assignment at all.
 It had more the makings of something to keep me busy.
 And slowly kill my brain.
 She wanted me to count the number of pages in a copy job.
 You read that right.
-We make a lot of copies in a law firm and even in the anarchic early 90s the copy machines had a mechanism to count the number of copies which would be placed on the return slip.
+We make a lot of copies in a law firm and even in the anarchic early 90s, the copy machines had a mechanism to count the number of copies that would be placed on the return slip.
 Yet she still wanted me to manually count the pages, one by one, of that copy job.

-Having me count each page wasn’t a good use of my time -- whatever you catch in their error is essentially offset by my cost.
+Having me count each page wasn’t a good use of my time — whatever you catch in their error is essentially offset by my cost.
 Granted my time wasn’t being billed back to the client and my hourly pay was rather insignificant too, but I guarantee you Eileen hadn’t considered any of that.
 She just really wanted to catch the Copy Center overcharging that dollar!

 In retrospect, I should have simply done the assignment without complaining and seen it as “paying my dues” and bond with Eileen by agreeing that yes the Copy Center pads their numbers.
 Evil Bad.

 Instead, I performed the assignment in what I thought was an innovative, creative manner that should have demonstrate my abilities.
 I measured one inch worth of documents, counted those, and then measured the stack and calculated that the number given to us by copy center was indeed within the range we should have.
 Eileen was pissed that I didn’t simply do what she asked.
 She made me recount the documents.